Links are used on websites to link to content. In Episerver CMS, the following link types are available by default.

-Select the text where you want the link in the rich-text editor, click Insert/edit link, and use the External link option to enter the web address to the website to link to, such as https://www.alloyexamplesite.com.
+Select the text where you want the link in the rich-text editor, click insert/edit link, and use the External link option to enter the web address (URLUniform Resource Locator.
+Also known as a web address such as http://world.episerver.com.) to the website to link to, such as http://externaldomain.com.

 - Place the cursor in the rich-text editor where you want the link, and drag the desired file (PDF, Word and so on) from a Media folder into the location.
 The filename becomes the link name (which you can edit, if needed).

-You can create a link to any type of document, but the behavior when a website visitor clicks the link depends on the file format and the settings of the visitor's computer.
+You can create links to any type of document format, but when upclick a link the behavior depends on the file format and the settings of the computer from which the link is opened.

-- Place the cursor in the text in the rich-text editor where you want to place the anchor.
+- Select the text in the rich-text editor where you want to place the anchor.

-- Click Insert > Anchor on the editor toolbar and enter a name for the anchor.
-Do not use special characters or spaces.
+- Click Insert/edit anchorand enter a name for the anchor.
+Avoid using special characters or spaces.

-- Select the text in the rich-text editor where you want the link to the anchor.
+- Select the text in the rich-text editor where you want to link to the anchor.

 When you add images to content areas intended for images or blocks and so on, instead of adding the image in the rich-text editor, you can use an image link property which lets you select an image from a folder in Media, automatically placing it properly in the content area.
 See Adding and editing images.